Support through financial difficulty

 We understand our customers may face a range of different problems but most of these will impact on revenue and short-term cash flow requirements.
 Confronting these obstacles at the first sign of difficulty can help to prevent them from becoming a major issue for your business.

-We will treat you sympathetically and positively, and we will do all that we can to help you overcome any difficulties and will work with you in reviewing your financial situation.
+We will do all that we can to help you overcome any difficulties and will work with you in reviewing your financial situation.

 - Discuss any difficulties you are experiencing in meeting any financial obligations.

 - Work with you to assess your repayment capability taking into account what you owe other creditors and viewing your priority payments.

 - Develop a plan with you to help you move out of financial difficulty.

 If you wish to speak to someone, please call our business management team on 0345 072 5555 who are available from 8am to 8pm Monday to Friday and 9am to 2pm on Saturday (closed on all UK public holidays), or contact your named Relationship Manager.

 The Business Debtline provides free, confidential and independent advice on how to deal with debt problems.
 The website has a number of self help factsheets and cash flow spreadsheets.

 The FSB is non-profit making organisation promoting and protecting the interests of the self-employed and owners of small firms by offering access to services which help you protect your business, can save you money and those that can help you look to grow your business.

 Money Advice Service

 The Money Advice Service has been set up by the government to provide free and impartial money advice in person, over the phone and online.
 They offer guides to help improve your finances along with tools and calculators to help you keep track and plan ahead.